Last updated on December 24, 2025

 Mana Confluence | Illustration by Richard Wright

 And there you have it.
 The ins and outs of Commander land bases.
 Are there any unique methods you use to decide your land base?
 Is there something big I missed when going over everything here?
-Start up some conversation in the comments below!
+Start up some conversation in the comments!

-As always, we’re grateful to have you spend your time here on the Draftsim blog to read our awesome content and learn all things Magic.
-If you’re heading over to MTGA to try out some Historic Brawl builds after this teaching opportunity, make sure you bring Arena Tutor with you.
+We’re grateful to have you spend your time here on the Draftsim blog to read our awesome content and learn all things Magic, including how many lands to run in 60-card formats, or how many lands to run in Limited.
+If you head over to MTGA to try out Brawl builds after this teaching opportunity, make sure you bring Arena Tutor with you.
 Powerful tracking capabilities, Draftsim’s signature AI, deck stats, and it’s free!
 What’s not to love?
+Or find us on Twitter/Discord!

-Thank you for your time today, and I hope to see you again soon!
+Thank you for your time today, stay grounded, and I hope to see you again soon!

 Follow Draftsim for awesome articles and set updates: